 Long Island abounds with great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.
 Some of these top seafood restaurants are more formal and elegant and some are casual with a view of the marina and fishing boats.
 From Port Washington to Port Jefferson and towns in between, you'll find great Island eateries that serve up the bounty of the sea.

 This elegant seafood restaurant on Manhasset Bay has been pleasing seafood lovers since 1905.

 Louis Zwerlein, the founder, started the business with a barge called “Kare Killer," a floating cocktail lounge accessible only by boat.
 Things evolved over the years and now Louie's is a favorite for cocktails and local seafood.

-Louie's has an extensive menu featuring seafood from clams and oysters on the half shell to crispy calamari, from orange-and-dill glazed salmon to citrus soy glazed tuna.
+Louie's has an extensive menu featuring seafood, like clams and oysters on the half shell, crispy calamari, pan-seared salmon, and whole branzino.